The Deathly Hallows, Part Two: Movie Review

 The End of the Harry Potter Movie Series

 At this point, most Harry Potter fans have seen all of the movies in the series, including the final chapter, "The Deathly Hallows, Part II."
-Then, there may be some who like myself and husband, wait for the DVD release, to avoid the high theater prices, and the overpriced snacks.
+Then again, there may be some who, like myself and husband, wait for the DVD release, to avoid the high theater prices, and the overpriced snacks.

 We have seen all of the movies in the series, however, and most of them were quite good, leaving the audience wanting more.
 That is the mark of good story-telling.

 Read on with no fear, for there are no spoilers about the plot details in this review.
 I don't like reading reviews with spoilers, so in case there are others who have yet to see this movie, I've avoided them myself.

 "What plot?" might be a legitimate question.
 What plot there is seems by turns awkward and contrived, or so transparent and predictable that a 5-year-old could guess 'what happens next.'

 The storyline is disjointed and jumpy; alternately in the present, in flashbacks or inside someone's head, without any smooth transition between.
 It leaves the viewer feeling confused, and is a distraction, as we have to pull ourselves out of being engaged in the action to figure out what has just happened.